Tim Urban: Early life

-Urban was born in Tacoma, Washington, and is the sixth of ten children.
+Urban was born in Tacoma, Washington and is the sixth of 10 children.
 His family moved to Duncanville, Texas when he was five.
-His siblings and he were all homeschooled by their mother, and two of his brothers have served in the military.
-Urban began to sing and learn the guitar when he was 13.
-Before auditioning for American Idol, he worked as a hotel and restaurant singer, and had a band.
+They were homeschooled by their mother and two of his brothers served in the military.
+He began to sing and play guitar when he was 13.
+Before auditioning for American Idol, he worked as a hotel and restaurant singer; he also had a band.
 The group played regularly in the Dallas/Ft.
-Worth Christian music circuit, and also performed at Six Flags Over Texas twice.
-Urban has pointed to several diverse artists as his musical influences, including John Denver, Jack Johnson, John Mayer, OneRepublic, Jim Croce, James Taylor, Third Day, Michael Bublé, Coldplay, and Matt Nathanson.
+Worth Christian music circuit and performed twice at Six Flags Over Texas in Arlington.

-Urban was a member of the talent-development agency Actors, Models and Talent for Christ (AMTC).
+Tim Urban references several diverse artists as being musical influences including John Denver, Jack Johnson, John Mayer, OneRepublic, Jim Croce, James Taylor, Third Day, Michael Bublé, Coldplay, and Matt Nathanson.
+Urban was a member of Actors, Models and Talent for Christ (AMTC).

 American Idol

 Urban tried out for the ninth season of American Idol at the Dallas auditions, and sang "Bulletproof Weeks" by Matt Nathanson.
-Simon Cowell questioned the song choice, but felt that there was "more to come out of [Urban]."
-The judges sent Urban through to Hollywood Week, where he was shown during the first night, singing "Come Back to Me" by American Idol seventh-season winner David Cook.
-Simon and Kara DioGuardi both complimented the performance, although DioGuardi noted that it was "a little shaky."
-Urban was cut before the Top 24, but was called back after contestant Chris Golightly was disqualified from the competition for having lied about a past recording contract.
-Urban subsequently survived the semifinal eliminations and won a spot in the ninth's season top 10, securing a place on the 2010 American Idol summer concert tour.
-When he was asked by American Idol what his proudest moment was, he answered, "Handing out nutritional products to orphans in South Africa and Swaziland."
+Simon Cowell questioned the song choice, but felt that there was "more to come out of (his performing)."
+The judges sent Urban through to Hollywood Week and during the first night he sang "Come Back to Me" by American Idol seventh-season winner David Cook.
+Cowell and Kara DioGuardi both complimented him on the performance, although DioGuardi said that it was "a little shaky."
+Urban was cut before the Top 24, but was called back after contestant Chris Golightly was disqualified from the competition for having lied about having a past recording contract.
+Urban survived the semifinal eliminations and won a spot in the ninth's season top 10, securing a place on the 2010 American Idol summer concert tour.
+On American Idol he was asked what his proudest moment was.
+The reply came, "Handing out nutritional products to orphans in South Africa and Swaziland."

-On the whole, Urban received a mixed reception from the judges, who praised a few of his performances, but regarded many of them as boring, "pedestrian" and "pointless and silly."
-But bloggers, often comparing him to Sanjaya Malakar from the sixth season, noted how the judges' criticisms never seemed to affect the perpetually smiling Urban—or his chances at being saved week after week.
+On the whole, Urban received a mixed reception from the judges, who lauded a few of his performances, but regarded many of them as boring, "pedestrian", and "pointless and silly."
+Some bloggers compared him to Sanjaya Malakar from the sixth season, noted how the judges' criticisms never seemed to affect the perpetually smiling Urban—or his chances at being saved week after week.
 He was dubbed "Teflon Tim," a nickname to which host Ryan Seacrest alluded during the March 30 broadcast.
 "I don't think it makes any difference whatsoever what we say," quipped Simon Cowell the same night.
 "You're going to smile, the audience is going to vote for you, nobody cares, and you'll be here next week.
 So well done."
-As the controversy over Urban's lackluster performances grew, critics of the show began to fault the judges' commentary as "little more than displays of ego or thinly disguised bullying," and suggested Urban may be good for the show, because he put the judges in their place.
+As the controversy over Urban's lackluster performances grew, critics of the show began to fault the judges' commentary as "little more than displays of ego or thinly disguised bullying," and suggested that Urban may be good for the show, because he put the judges in their place.